marvelousNinja/let-us-hear-you/README.md

 Let us implement `sms-notifier` service as an OpenWhisk action.
 That way we can reuse our experience with `analyzer` service.

 1. Create a new service folder `sms-notifier`
-1. Add a `deploy.sh` script with the following contents:
+1. Linux users should create `deploy.sh` script with the following contents:

 	```bash
 	#!/bin/bash